 Thinking of building your first real model railway?
 Arguably one of the biggest jobs you’ll face will be building the baseboard for your layout.
-Once you’ve decided on size and shape, the next question on most hobbyists to-do lists is what’s the best wood to use for a model railway baseboard?
-Check out these answers from gurus at the top railway forums.
+Once you’ve decided on size and shape, the next question on most hobbyists to-do lists is what’s the best wood to use?
+Check out these answers from gurus across the Internet.

 There are stages hobbyists go through with their model railways.

 There’s the excitement of getting their first railway set and building their first simple layout often on the floor or table (see How To Look After Your Model Railway: Tips For Floor Based Train Sets) then comes building a sophisticated layout on a table dedicated to their new hobby before going all out to build a permanent layout.

 If you’re at the first two stages, either working on the floor or table life is pretty easy.
 You just need a spare corner of floor or an old table.
 But if you’re thinking of moving up to a dedicated baseboard and a solid top (rather than an open framed construction) this is post for you.

 You want something sturdy enough to support not just the track, but also the electrics, buildings, maybe hills and mountains while also being soft and flexible enough to push track pins into it and drill small holes for wiring yet sturdy enough not to distort.

 For legs and framework of your railway baseboard you’ll need good old fashioned timber.